Psychedelic retreat: Typical experience

-Types
+Types of substances

 Emerging research is demonstrating that many psychoactive substances appear to affect brain chemistry in similar ways.
 The hallucinatory experience caused by moderate to heavy doses of a variety of substances may work somewhat differently depending on the substance, but all have the ability to transform thinking, addictive impulses, general happiness, and potentially even physical changes.
-However, different substances provide a qualitatively different experience.
-Psilocybin, the active ingredient in ‘magic mushrooms,’ generally creates a mild hallucinatory experience, with pleasant audio and visual distortions and good feelings.
-Ibogaine, the active ingredient in the Iboga root, sourced primarily from Western Africa, is known to produce a much more difficult experience for its consumer and can be physically dangerous if not administered appropriately.

-Retreats offer a range of experiences, with accommodation settings along with additional services, to a shared or dormitory-styled accommodation in the practitioner’s private home.
-The number of guests attending a retreat for a particular session of treatment can range anywhere from a one-on-one, entirely customized program of care to group ceremonies attended by upwards of 30 people to resort-style experiences with multiple groups of guests running through programming concurrently.

-Some practitioners are trained by Western medical disciplines, carrying degrees in therapy, medicine, nursing, and the like, whereas some learn how to administer the substances or processes based on training received from other practitioners.
-It is also common for practitioners to have received training from their ancestry, with indigenous practices governing ayahuasca, ibogaine, and psilocybin having been practiced and optimized over centuries.
+Various psychedelic substances are offered depending on the retreat, including substances with ayahuasca being the most common followed by psilocybin and San Pedro cactus.
+Retreats can be found across the globe and vary in pricing depending on location and length of stay.
+A study by PLOS One published in 2025 found 130 retreats inside the United States and 310 internationally.
+Retreats offering psilocybin operate mainly in Jamaica and the Netherlands where the substance is legal.

 Retreats may also be found in a variety of different settings.
 Guests can choose to visit a retreat with access to a local beach; surrounded by nature deep in a tropical jungle; in a private home; or at a rented convention facility at the center of an urban area.
-The comfort of the guest during the retreat is considered to be very important, as their response to the treatments may be better or worse (in terms of its effects and the nature of their experience) depending on how aligned they are to the ‘set and setting’ of the retreat itself.
+The comfort of the guest during the retreat is considered to be very important, as their response to the treatments may be better or worse (in terms of its effects and the nature of their experience) depending on how aligned they are to the 'set and setting' of the retreat itself.
 There are currently multiple marketplaces that offer full retreat packages along with additional services.

+Ayahuasca

+Based on the potential antidepressant and anxiolytic effects of ayahuasca, retreats offer brews rich in DMT.
+The treatment has been shown to be effective, with lower Addiction Severity Index scores seen in users of ayahuasca compared to controls.

+Psilocybin

+At psilocybin retreats, participants consume psilocybin through tea or capsules.
+Retreats are typically themed around specific events such as trauma, addiction, or just connecting with nature.
+They also include activities such as yoga, meditation, group activities, and art therapy.
+A 2025 study conducted by Robin Carhart-Harris of military veterans at Beckley Retreats showed the use of psilocybin integrated in a retreat setting was beneficial for treatment of depression and post-traumatic stress disorder.

+Mescaline

+Some retreats use mescaline obtained from San Pedro cactus in guided, ceremonial practices.